Meet Our Team

 He/His/Him

-EmailWilliam is the Financial Capability Coordinator at the IRC SLC Office.
-In this role, he supports refugees, immigrants, and non-immigrants in building credit, applying for loans, managing debt, creating budgets and spending plans, and repaying IOM travel loans.
+EmailWilliam is the Financial Capability Coordinator at the IRC Salt Lake City office.
+In this role, he supports refugees, immigrants, and community members with budgeting, credit building, debt management, loan applications, and IOM travel loan repayment.

-William grew up in Minnesota and attended the University of Iowa, where he earned a degree in Criminology with a focus on International Relations.
-He began his IRC career in the Phoenix office, working as an R&P Caseworker for nearly two years before moving to Salt Lake City, where he served as an ECM Caseworker for close to a year.
-Throughout his work, William has remained committed to his lifelong passion for helping those who truly need it, and these experiences have deepened his dedication to supporting newcomers as they rebuild their lives.
+Originally from Minnesota, William earned a degree in Criminology with a focus on International Relations from the University of Iowa.
+He began his IRC career in Phoenix as an R&P Caseworker before moving to Salt Lake City, where he also served as an ECM Caseworker.
+His experience across programs reflects his long‑standing commitment to supporting newcomers as they rebuild their lives.

-When he is not at the IRC, William enjoys everything Utah’s outdoors has to offer, including hiking, camping, hunting, and mountain biking.
+In his free time, William enjoys Utah’s outdoors, including hiking, camping, hunting, and mountain biking.

 -